Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 ### Register the service app (TodoListService-aspnetcore-webapi)

-Now you need to [register your web app in your B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-web-application), so that it has its own Application ID.
+You need to [register your web app in your B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-web-application), so that it has its own Application ID.

 #### Configure the service app (TodoListService-aspnetcore-webapi) to use your app registration